ansible/ansible/docs/docsite/rst/windows_usage.rst

 installers are vague when it errors out over WinRM, the best bet is if it works locally and not through Ansible is to use become.

+Some installers restart the WinRM service, or cause it to become (temporarily) unavaible, making Ansible assume the system is unreachable.

 Installing Updates
 ------------------
 The modules ``win_updates`` and ``win_hotfix`` can be used to install updates